Detonator (railway): In the United States

-Upon hearing the noise of a torpedo exploding, the engineer reduces speed to 20 mph or less, not resuming its original speed until at least two miles beyond where it encountered the device.
+Upon hearing the noise of a torpedo exploding, the engineer (driver) reduces speed to 20 mph or less, not resuming its original speed until at least two miles beyond where it encountered the device.
 They were traditionally used in pairs to ensure that the sound registered with train crews.
+Another reason they were used, was due to conductors being thought of as mostly deaf from the locomotives whistling and engine that they needed as loud of a sound as possible.
+It also served as a redundancy to signal lights as they were frequently damaged by delinquents.
 Torpedoes are essentially obsolete in the U.S. as soundproof construction of modern locomotive cabs renders them useless.

 Quoting from the terminology book of the Brotherhood of Railroad Signalmen:

 A torpedo is a device which is strapped to the top of a rail.
 When a train drives over the torpedo, it emits a very loud "bang" which can be heard over the noise of the engine, and signals the engineer to stop immediately.
 Torpedoes are generally placed by the flagman when protecting a train ahead.

 Torpedoes are about 2" × 2", red in color, about 3/4" high, and have two lead straps attached, which hold it to the rail.
 The torpedo has discs inside and are filled with detonating powder.
 The torpedo was invented about 1874.